forwardemail/forwardemail.net/app/views/faq/index.md

 ## How do you perform DNS lookups on domain names

-We use CloudFlare's privacy-first consumer DNS service (see [announcement here][cloudflare-dns]).
-We set `1.1.1.3` and `1.0.0.3` as the DNS servers (see <https://developers.cloudflare.com/1.1.1.1/1.1.1.1-for-families/>) using `/etc/resolv.conf` on our servers and test environments.
+We created an open-source software project called :tangerine: [Tangerine](https://github.com/forwardemail/tangerine) and use it for DNS lookups.
+The default DNS servers used are `1.1.1.1` and `1.0.0.1`, and DNS queries are through [DNS over HTTPS](https://en.wikipedia.org/wiki/DNS_over_HTTPS) ("DoH") at the application layer.

+:tangerine: [Tangerine](https://github.com/tangerine) uses [CloudFlare's privacy-first consumer DNS service by default][cloudflare-dns].

 [gmail-2fa]: https://myaccount.google.com/signinoptions/two-step-verification